Installation

 Testing

-Once Passlib and Nose have been installed, the main suite of tests may be run from the source directory:
+Once Passlib and Nose have been installed, the main suite of tests may be run using:

 Building the Documentation